Select a form pattern

-This article provides information that will help you select the best form pattern for the forms that you migrate.
+This topic provides information that will help you select the best form pattern for the forms that you migrate.

 The selection of a form pattern is an important step in the process of migrating a form.
 A pattern that is a good fit for the target form reduces the amount of migration work that is required.
 By contrast, a pattern that isn't a good fit can cause wasted time and effort.
 Therefore, it's important that you do some investigation, so that you can select the best form pattern for the form that you're migrating.
 Here is some guidance and tips for determining the appropriate pattern for a form: